-During the past year, I attended three conferences and two workshops in Arizona (listed below).
+From 2017-2019, I attended five conferences and five workshops in Arizona (listed below).
 These events provided great networking opportunities in which I was able to explain my research and methodology and interact with relevant stakeholders who I am hoping to interview for Objective 1.

 - Madrean Conference May 14th-18th, 2018 Tucson, Arizona.
 Organized by Sky Island Alliance.
 Approximately 500 participants.